tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/compute/extensions/extensions-get.md

 ## Response

-Status code: If the validation is complete, the operation returns 202 (OK) is returned.
+Status code: If the validation is complete, the operation returns 202 (OK).
 If successful, the operation returns HTTP status code of 200 (OK).
 If resource does not exist, 404 (NotFound) is returned.

 ```
 {